 Dr. Cressler is interested in the understanding, development, and application of new types of silicon-based bandgap-engineered microelectronic devices and circuits for high-speed electronics in emerging 21st century communications systems.
-He and his team have published over 500 technical papers in this field, and he has written five non-fiction books (two for general audiences).
-He has recently become enamored with writing historical fiction, and his debut novel, Emeralds of the Alhambra, a love story set in medieval Muslim Spain, will be released in June of 2013.
-His hobbies include wine collecting, cooking, gardening, and hiking.
+He and his team have published over 700 technical papers in this field, and he has written five non-fiction books (two for general audiences).
+He has recently become enamored with writing historical fiction.
+His novels are interfaith love stories set in medieval Muslim Spain, including: Emeralds of the Alhambra, Shadows in the Shining City, and Fortune’s Lament (with a fourth in the works).
+His hobbies include wine collecting, cooking, gardening, fly fishing, mushroom foraging, and hiking.

 - Silicon-Germanium (SiGe) microelectronic devices and technology

 - Transistor-level numerical simulation and compact circuit modeling